-Even then I thought it must close down, but it's kept soldiering away with the same lady owner, who never seemed to change in appearance - she had the look of a gypsy with died black hair.
-A few years ago we took a family walk from the flat at Gilsland Park up though Colinton Dell and stopped off in the village for coffee and cakes - well blow me down it was still on the go - it was like walking through a time-warp - it's surely gone to the great shop cemetery in the sky?
-(It's not!)
+Even then I thought it must close down, but it's kept soldiering away with the same lady owner, Patsy Downes, who never seemed to change in appearance - she had the look of a gypsy with dyed black hair.
+A few years ago we took a family walk from the flat at Gillsland Park up though Colinton Dell and stopped off in the village for coffee and cakes - well blow me down it was still on the go - it was like walking through a time-warp - it's surely gone to the great shop cemetery in the sky?
+(It's not as of 2018!)

 He must have realised that in the years ahead it would be difficult to earn a living for his family from selling wool, cotton reels and items of school uniform - does anyone remember the snake Hunters Tryst school belts as well as the school tie and badge?
 When the opportunities arose for both Post Office franchises he must have seized the moment.

-fortnight.
+He wasn't a very popular chap - serious and pinched, he didn't have the easy personal skills that made for a good shopkeeper.
+Even I would notice this as a wee boy when I was collecting the Family Allowance - the magical money that my mother received every fortnight.
 I believe the McNish family stayed at Greenbank.
 His would have been another of these tales of entrepreneurship at The Broadway now probably sadly vanished and untold - we need a social historian going avisiting with a tape recorder!

 Allans the grocers I've alluded to when remembering Helen Blades.
 Was it two sisters and a brother who ran the shop?
 A friend of Liz Blades married the son of one of the Allans - also Douglas Blades worked there as a bicycle delivery boy.
-The Hoffmanns didn't give any trade to this shop-instead we got the vast amount of our provisions at The Store.
+The Hoffmanns didn't give any trade to this shop; instead we got the vast amount of our provisions at The Store.
 Also, it was quite expensive at Allans - being able to sell wines and spirits must have helped the business survive over the period 1958 to 1972.
 The Blades seemed to be the only family from the The Stair who regularly shopped there.

 We were able to buy Koolapop here - a brand of fizzy juice that I've never been able to come across since.
 It's a brand that has vanished off the planet.
 I don't know who manufactured it.
 It came in a bottle larger than a Coca Cola bottle, but only the top part of the glass had that novel twist.
 It had a screw top, but not metal - instead it was akin to a rubber cork that screwed into the bottle.
 The taste wasn't as strong as Coke.
-The bottle was the perfect size to wash down one's Paris buns or pies from the shop and also slaked your thirst.
+The bottle was the perfect size to wash down our Paris buns or pies from the shop and also slaked your thirst.

 They also sold the popular ABC cards and gum - many footballers series which the boys enjoyed swapping; they also sold The Beatles and The Monkees cards as well as the American Civil War.
 They were clearly a good example of a business which worked back from the market and provided and satisfied a need with a rapid turnover.

 One other shop which we visited at Colinton Mains and was similar to Cruikshanks was a grocer's shop called Andretti's; it also sold rolls and we visited it for many years.
 Mrs Andretti was a lovely woman.
 For those who remember the shop, they will also remember that it closed down for tragic reasons.
-Very unfortunately the son of the owner's was disturbed and had a mental health disability.
-A little girl in the neighbourhood was murdered by him and hidden in the flat above the shop.
-The Andrettis will have naturally have found it impossible to run the shop into the future, although they bravely tried to.
+The son of the owners was disturbed and murdered a little girl in the neighbourhood and hid her small body in the flat above the shop.
+The Andrettis found it impossible to run the shop into the future, although I think they tried to.